Please note that this pertains to South African Labour Relations and Best Practice requirements.

 The first one of course has several parts to it and it revolves around the issue of work.
 It is (but not limited to):

 • “Refusal to work”.
-This means that any refusal to work, whether it is a ‘go slow’ or work relating to overtime or even if the employee refuses to ‘clock in/out’ and so on.
+This means that any refusal to work, whether it is a “go slow” or work relating to overtime or even if the employee refuses to “clock in/out” and so on.
 So let’s take the example of George, who is in a production line at a factory.
-George’s job is to pack the finished product into tissue paper, place it back onto the conveyor belt and from there it goes to the next person who packs the wrapped product into a box.
-George abandons his station at the conveyor belt and refuses to wrap any of the product thereby refusing to perform any of his duties.
+George’s job is to pack the finished product into tissue paper, place it back onto the conveyer belt and from there it goes to the next person who packs the wrapped product into a box.
+George abandons his station at the conveyer belt and refuses to wrap any of the product thereby refusing to perform any of his duties.

 • “Partial refusal to work”.
-In this instance George stands at the conveyor belt and wraps only some of the product into the tissue paper and then also refuses to place the wrapped items onto the conveyor belt.
-In this instance he is only refusing to perform some of is duties but not all.
+In this instance, George stands at the conveyer belt and wraps only some of the product into the tissue paper and then also refuses to place the wrapped items back onto the conveyer belt.
+In this instance, he is only refusing to perform some of his duties but not all.

 • “Obstruction of work”.
-In this instance George does not wrap the product at all but does put the unwrapped product onto the conveyor belt which means the product cannot be packed but must be removed from the packing area and taken back up to the point where it should be wrapped by George, before any packing of boxes can continue.
+In this instance, George does not wrap the product at all but does put the unwrapped product back onto the conveyor belt which means the product cannot be packed but must be removed from the packing area and taken back up to the point where it should be wrapped by George before any packing of boxes can continue.

 Please remember that a grievance of any nature can be and is anything that is between the employer and the employee whether there has been a collection bargaining process or not.